aristanetworks/avd-workshops/workshops/cicd-basics.md

 pre-commit install
 ```

-We will leverage pre-commit in our local development workflow and within the pipeline. pre-commit works by running automated checks on Git repositories manually or whenever a git commit is ran.
-For example, if we wanted all of our YAML files to have a similar structure or follow certain guidelines, we could use a pre-commit "check-yaml" hook.
-Please note, this is just a sample of what pre-commit can do.
+We will leverage pre-commit in our local development workflow and within the pipeline. pre-commit works by running automated checks on Git repositories manually or whenever a git commit is run.
+For example, if we wanted all of our YAML files to have a similar structure or follow specific guidelines, we could use a pre-commit "check-yaml" hook.
+Please note this is just a sample of what pre-commit can do.
 For a list of hooks, check out their official [list](https://pre-commit.com/hooks.html).
-The code block below is a reference of the pre-commit configuration file used in our repository.
+The code block below references the pre-commit configuration file used in our repository.

 ```yaml
 # .pre-commit-config.yaml